 Veeam Backup Repository Settings

-If you have selected the Managed by agent mode for the backup job and chosen to store backup files on a Veeam backup repository, specify settings to connect to the backup repository:
+If you have selected the Managed by agent mode for the backup job and chosen to store backup files in a Veeam backup repository, specify settings to connect to the backup repository:

 - At the Backup Server step of the wizard, specify backup server settings.

-- At the Backup Repository step of the wizard, select the Veeam backup repository.
+- At the Storage step of the wizard, select the Veeam backup repository.

 In the DNS name or external IP address field, review and change if necessary the name or IP address of the Veeam backup server on which you configure the Veeam Agent backup job.
 The specified DNS name or IP address must be accessible from Veeam Agent computers.